OchiabutoKelechi/Sales-Analysis/README.md

 ## Recommendations

 1) Since Morning sales account for the majority of revenue (55.57%), focus marketing efforts on attracting more Morning customers.
-This could include offering breakfast promotions for morning purchases.
+This could include offering breakfast promotions for Morning purchases.

 2) From the analysis, Coffee contributes 38.63% of total revenue, consider introducing new coffee flavors, sizes, or seasonal specialties to attract more customers.
 Also, consider merging Coffee with Bakery items to increase sales in both categories.

 3) While Coffee dominates, Tea and Bakery Products contribute significantly to sales.
 Focus on promoting these items through limited-time offers or seasonal pairings with coffee to grow their share of revenue.

-4) With Evening sales lagging behind Morning and Afternoon sales, offer evening promotions or discounts products to draw in more customers during those hours.
+4) With Evening sales lagging behind Morning and Afternoon sales, offer Evening promotions or discount products to draw in more customers during those hours.

 5) Barista Espresso, Brewed Chai Tea, and Hot Chocolate are top-sellers.
 Ensure that these products are always available.